Learning Outcomes

 Varying Directions and Failure to Comply

-If a party fails to comply with a direction, another party may apply to the court for enforcement or sanctions.
-Delays or persistent non-compliance can lead to serious consequences—including striking out a claim or defence, costs penalties, or 'unless orders' (orders that impose a sanction unless the party complies by a set deadline).
+If a party fails to comply with a direction, another party may apply promptly for enforcement or sanctions.
+The court may consider any delay by the applicant when deciding whether to impose sanctions or grant relief later.
+Persistent non-compliance can lead to serious consequences—including striking out a claim or defence, debarring evidence, costs penalties, or 'unless orders'.

 Exam Warning